 - When planning to get pregnant do check your weight in advance and make sure to start from a healthy weight.
 Reduce weight if you are overweight and focus on healthier diets.

 - When pregnant try not to gain more than the recommended weight gain suggested by your doctor.

 - Do keep a check on your blood sugar and do take necessary tests for diabetes as suggested by your doctor once you are pregnant.

-If you have been diagnosed with gestational diabetes you may need medication if necessary, always keep a check on blood sugar level and, need to have a healthier lifestyle by following a good diet and staying active.
+If you have been diagnosed with gestational diabetes you may need medication if necessary.
+Always keep a check on blood sugar level and, try to have a healthier lifestyle by following a good diet and staying active.

 As for the question ‘is gestational diabetes caused by diet’ the answer would be no, as it is caused mainly by hormones in pregnancy.
 But if diagnosed with gestational diabetes it will be necessary to control the carbohydrate intake to help regulate the glucose level in the blood.
 It will involve controlling the sugary food consumption.